 Checking carrot shoulders

 Around about the time I think they’ll be ready, I check the shoulders of the plants every few days.
 The shoulder of a carrot is the top of the root, just below where the greens emerge.
-Unless you cover them with mulch, the shoulders of carrots naturally peek up out of the soil as they mature.
+Unless you cover them with mulch or compost, the shoulders of carrots naturally peek up out of the soil as they mature.
 The shoulders also start to widen to the mature girth of the root.

 If the shoulders are only as thick as a pencil, you can pick and use them as gourmet baby carrots.
 If you harvest them when they reach as thick as a thumb, the skin will be very thin, and they are great for fresh eating.
 But, if you wait until they are between the diameter of a nickel and a quarter, you’ll have the largest, juiciest roots.
 Carrots this size are excellent for cooking.
 Large roots like this will have slightly thicker skin.
 This is the stage where the carrots are better for long-term storage, too.